gobabygocarswithjoysticks/gbg-pcb-2/README.md

 V2.0

+This board replaces the control box of a car's original electronics or the separate ESCs and Arduino in the [usual joystick modification](https://gobabygocarswithjoysticks.github.io/index/).
+The board has screw terminals for connecting to the battery, motors, and the joystick.
+With this circuit board, a car can be converted to joystick control without any soldering.

 Voltage input: 5 to 26 volts (6v, 12v, and 24v lead acid batteries)

 Controls two motors: one for each wheel so that the car can turn in place.

+[New in version 2](https://github.com/gobabygocarswithjoysticks/gbg-pcb/edit/main/docs/instructions/instructions.md#new-in-v2-weelye-control-box-compatible): A V2 GBG-PCB can be configured with battery, motor, and signal plugs that match the plugs on the common weelye control boxes.
+This means some cars can be converted to joystick control without cutting any wires.

 For the previous versions of the GBG-PCB see https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/version_1

 ## questions? email our support line at gbg-pcb@googlegroups.com or post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting)

 # Want one?
-* Email pnwassistivetech@gmail.com or visit the [PNW Assistive Technology website](TODO).
+* Email pnwassistivetech@gmail.com or visit the [PNW Assistive Technology website](TODO/gbg-pcb).
 Thank you to PNWAT for supporting this project and being a supplier of these boards.
 * Use this PCBWay link to order fully assembled boards: [TODO]()
 * Email gobabygocarswithjoysticks@gmail.com.
 We may have a small number of assembled boards to sell or donate to you.
 * Or feel free to use these [files](/PCB_production) and get boards yourself.